AWAIKEN1/Terraform_Project_Dev/README.md

 # Setting Up a Development Environment with AWS, VS Code, and Terraform.

+In this project I went through Terraform basics to utilise Visual Studio Code (on Windows, Mac, or Linux) to deploy AWS resources and an EC2 instance.
+With this repositroy you can SSH into the EC2 instance and have your own redeployable environment that you can use for future projects.
 ## Prerequisites

 - Download and install Visual Studio Code (VS Code) on your local machine.